VahidN/DNTCaptcha.Blazor/README.md

 [![DNTCaptcha.Blazor](https://github.com/VahidN/DNTCaptcha.Blazor/workflows/.NET%20Core%20Build/badge.svg)](https://github.com/VahidN/DNTCaptcha.Blazor)

-`DNTCaptcha.Blazor` is a captcha generator for the Blazor based applications.
-It uses the standard [HTML5 Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) to draw the captcha and that's why it's compatible with both Blazor WASM and Server apps.
+`DNTCaptcha.Blazor` is a captcha generator for the `interactive` Blazor based applications.
+It uses the standard [HTML5 Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) to draw the captcha and that's why it's compatible with both `interactive` (not SSR!)
+Blazor WASM and Server apps.
 It no longer uses the `System.Drawing.Common` package which has serious cross platform and stability issues.

 ## Install via NuGet